-Step 1: Shearing: The fleece and a thin layer of the skin is peeled off the sheep’s body by the process called shearing.
+Step 1: Shearing: The fleece and a thin layer of the skin are peeled off the sheep’s body by the process called shearing.
 Shearing is done with the help of machines that are similar to the ones used by the barbers.
-Generally, shearers prefer the hot weather so that the sheep can survive without the protective fur.
-These hairs in the fur have the woollen fibres which are then processed to form the woollen yarn.
+Generally, shearers prefer hot weather so that the sheep can survive without protective fur.
+These hairs in the fur have woolen fibres which are then processed to form the woolen yarn.

 Step 2: Scouring: After the skin and hair are sheared, the shearers wash them thoroughly in tanks to remove dust, dirt and grease.
 This washing process is called scouring.
 Although done manually in previous times, machines are used nowadays to do this job.

 Step 3: Sorting: After scouring, the sorting of different textures of hairs is done.
 The hairs are sent to a factory, where they are sorted according to their texture.

 Step 4: Picking Burrs: The hairs might contain fluffy and small fibres called burrs.
 You might find small pieces of them on your woolen clothes.
 These burrs are picked and the fibres are then scoured and dried.
 The wool is now ready to be converted to fibres.

 Step 5: Dyeing: In general, the natural colours of the fleece of goats and sheep are white, brown or black.
 However, the fibres thus obtained are dyed in various colours.

 Step 6: Rolling into Yarns: After dyeing, the fibres are combed, straightened and rolled in the shape of a yarn.
 Sweaters are made from the long fibres while other woolen clothes are made from the shorter fibres.

 Different breeds of sheep are reared for different qualities of wool.
 For example,